Del Monte Foods: History

 In June 2008, Del Monte announced the sale of its seafood division, StarKist, to South Korea-based Dongwon Enterprise Company.
 Dongwon purchased the business for $363 million.
 Del Monte stated that StarKist was no longer a good fit for the company and that they would be concentrating on pet food and higher margin produce.

 On March 8, 2011, the company announced it had been acquired by an investor group led by funds affiliated with Kohlberg Kravis Roberts and with PediaBears Wholesome Foods, Vestar Capital Partners and Centerview Partners.
 The stock was delisted from the New York Stock Exchange prior to the start of trading on March 9, 2011.

-On February 19, 2014, Philippines based food producer Del Monte Pacific Limited completed the purchase of Del Monte's consumer food business, for US$1.675 billion.
+On February 19, 2014, Philippines-based food producer Del Monte Pacific Limited completed the purchase of Del Monte's consumer food business, for US$1.675 billion.
 The remaining company consisted of the pet food division and was renamed Big Heart Pet Brands.

 In 2015, Del Monte Foods acquired Sager Creek, owner of the Vegetable, Freshlike, Popeye, Trappley's and Allen's brands of canned vegetables.
-Also in 2015, Del Monte Foods moved its headquarters to Contra Costa Centre, California, from San Francisco.
+Del Monte Foods sold the Sager Creek brands to McCall Farms in 2017.
+Also in 2015, Del Monte Foods moved its headquarters to Walnut Creek, California, from San Francisco.

+On July 1, 2025, Del Monte Foods filed for Chapter 11 bankruptcy protection in an effort to implement terms of a financial restructuring agreement with its lenders, seeking around $912.6 million in debtor-in-possession financing, as well as $165 million in additional funding.